NotNazuh/bedrock-dedicated-addon-manager-cli/README.md

 ## BDS Addon Manager

+##### KNOWN ISSUES:
+1. Addons with a manifest that have multiline variables will not work, and will throw an "Invalid control character" exception.

 ##### HOW TO USE:
 ** _Assuming that you've already cloned the repo_ **
 For this example we will be using a behavior pack called FamousMonuments.mcpack.
 (This addon doesn't actually exist, its just an example)